performance researchCreatine: 7 benefits beyond muscle building

 One of the most practically relevant findings in recent creatine research: creatine supplementation attenuates cognitive and mood decline caused by poor sleep.

-A study by McMorris et al. showed that creatine supplementation significantly reduced the cognitive impairment associated with 24 hours of sleep deprivation.
-Tasks involving working memory, complex reaction time, and mood stability were better maintained in the creatine group.
+McMorris et al. showed that creatine supplementation significantly reduced the cognitive impairment from 24 hours of sleep deprivation.
+Working memory, complex reaction time, and mood stability held up better in the creatine group.

-The proposed mechanism: sleep deprivation reduces cerebral phosphocreatine stores.
-Supplemental creatine replenishes this pool, giving neurons more energetic buffer against the metabolic stress of sleep loss.
-This does not replace sleep — it provides partial mitigation when sleep is unavoidably compromised.
+The proposed mechanism: sleep deprivation depletes cerebral phosphocreatine.
+Supplemental creatine refills the pool, giving neurons more energetic buffer against the metabolic stress of sleep loss.
+This does not replace sleep.
+It provides partial mitigation when sleep is unavoidably compromised.

 For men in periods of high professional demand, travel, or early parenthood, this benefit is immediately actionable.